 OPTIONAL.
 The openid.realm value as defined in section 9.1 of OpenID 2.0 (OpenID Foundation, “OpenID Authentication 2.0,” December 2007.)
 [OpenID.2.0]

 If the authority section of Authorization Endpoint URI is different from the authority section of the OpenID 2.0 OP’s OP Endpoint URL, the ID Token returned from the authentication request MUST be signed using the OP’s private key.
-The OP's corresponding public key MUST be published through the OpenID 2.0 Identifier URL with application/jwk-set+json mime-type in response to a GET request with an Accept header set to application/jwk-set+json.
+The OP's corresponding public keys MUST be published through the OpenID 2.0 Identifier URL with application/jwk-set+json MIME type in response to a GET request with an Accept header set to application/jwk-set+json.

 Note: This is similar to YADIS.
 In case of YADIS, it is using Accept header with its value set to application/xml+xrds.

-The following is a non-normative example of an authentication request to request the OpenID 2.0 Identifier (with line wraps within values for display purposes only)
+The following is a non-normative example of an authentication request to request the OpenID 2.0 Identifier (with line wraps within values for display purposes only):

 This example assumes that the OpenID 2.0 OP Identifier